parabirb/axela/README.md

 ## To run this code...

+First, you'll have to install the dependencies of this bot.
+Do that with `npm i`.

-First, you need to set up an env file.
+Second, you need to set up an env file.
 An example is provided in `.env.example`.
 If you don't wish to verify TLS certs, set `TLS` to `noverify`.
 If you don't want TLS at all, simply remove the `TLS` option.

 Next you'll have to create the SQL DB.
 To do this, do `npm run migrate`.